 Environmental performance reviews

-The UNECE conducts environmental performance reviews for each country in South-Eastern Europe, Eastern Europe, the Caucasus and Central Asia that requests one.
-Recommendations are made in each review to enable governments to take the measures required to improve the state of the environment and to enhance international cooperation so as to harmonise their standards and build their capacity, while taking account of their own specific economic and social factors.
+The UNECE conducts environmental performance reviews on request for countries in South-Eastern Europe, Eastern Europe, the Caucasus and Central Asia.
+It formulates recommendations on the measures governments need to take to improve the state of the environment and to enhance international cooperation in order to harmonise standards and build capacity, while taking account of their own specific economic and social factors.

 Environmental information

-In an effort to promote well-informed policymaking, the UNECE also developed the pan-European Shared Environmental Information System (SEIS) to support the periodic reporting mechanism that each country in Europe and Central Asia has set up.
+In order to promote well-informed policy-making, the UNECE developed the pan-European Shared Environmental Information System (SEIS) to support the periodic reporting mechanism that each country in Europe and Central Asia has set up.

 Pan-European initiatives